SreyaMuppalla/jukeboxd/README.md

 ├── README.md
 ├── src
 │   ├── App.css
+│   ├── backend (Interactions with Firebase)
+│   │   ├── firebase_api.js (all internal api's)
+│   │   ├── firebaseConfig.js (configuration of the firebase project and database)
-│   ├── bigcomponents (Utilities that will be used on multiple pages) │   │   ├── Comments.js
+│   │   ├── sample_user.js (includes sample data for all of the collections in the database) │   ├── bigcomponents (Utilities that will be used on multiple pages) │   │   ├── Comments.js
 │   │   ├── FriendsPopUp.js